Tooth-Colored Fillings in Ottawa

 We prepare the tooth surface for bonding by applying a mild acidic solution that creates microscopic roughness.
 After rinsing, we apply bonding agent and then place the composite resin in carefully shaped layers.
 Each layer is hardened instantly with a special blue curing light.

 We continue building up layers until the tooth is completely restored.
 Finally, we sculpt the filling to match your natural tooth shape, check your bite carefully, and polish everything smooth.
-The result should feel like your natural tooth—you shouldn't even notice it's there.
+The result should feel like your natural tooth.

 Aftercare and Longevity